 Remain calm.
 Show that you are human by raising your arms and talking to it gently.
 Try to avoid eye-contact, as this can be seen as a sign of aggression.

 Stand your ground.
 Most defensive charges stop short.
 Try to show you’re not a threat.
 If the bear gets within close range (about a car’s length), use your bear spray.
 Aim carefully, as a standard canister usually only contains 6-8 seconds worth of deterrent.
+Make sure the wind is blowing towards the bear, and not back at you.

 Some attacks are not spurred by surprise and defense—some attacks are predatory.
 If you are being stalked by a bear, it doesn’t simply want to make sure you’re not a threat—it wants to kill you.

 First, try to get out of the bear's way.
 If it continues to fixate on you, show the bear that you’re going to put up a fight.
 Stomp your feet, yell at it, make yourself as big and scary as possible.
 Grab your bear spray or anything you can use as a weapon.
 Aim for the bear’s head, eyes or nostrils.
+You need to fight for your life.

 Black bears are much better climbers than humans.
 Grizzlies can run as fast as horses, uphill or downhill.
 The fastest human alive couldn’t outrun a bear.